mila-iqia/mila-docs/docs/Theory_cluster_software_deps.rst

 to run a software on different computers and how this is dealt with on typical computation clusters.

-The Mila cluster and the Compute Canada cluster both provide various useful software and computing environments, which can be activated through the module system.
+The Mila cluster and the Digital Research Alliance of Canada clusters both provide various useful software and computing environments, which can be activated through the module system.
 Alternatively, you may build containers with your desired software and run them on compute nodes.

 Regarding Python development, we recommend using virtual environments to install Python packages in isolation.